 Proposal Framework

-With the recent Parallel Governance Framework Proposal approval, the Parallel protocol and its governance are officially laid out, voted on, and put into action.
+With the recent Parallel Governance Framework Proposal update, the Parallel protocol and its governance are officially laid out, voted on, and put into action.

 While Parallel, since its inception, has operated by holding decisions to a vote, the updated framework brings a much clearer picture of how governance will take place and what this means for the protocol moving forward.

 The main components of this initial proposal are simply outlining how decisions are going to be proposed and executed.
-These are broken down into three categories: MIR, MGP, and MIP.
+These are broken down into three categories: PIR, PGP, and PIP.

 Posting a proposal on the governance forum and discussing it there and on discord first allow to get a sentiment check and some valuable feedback about the community ideas and upcoming snapshot votes.
 We could open a channel for each proposal on discord and archive it once voted.

-Each proposal should be posted on the governance forum for at least 48 hours before posting the snapshot, which allows the community to give some feedback, propose changes, and vote on a community sentiment poll.
+Governance forum post: Each proposal should be posted on the governance forum for at least 48 hours before posting the snapshot, which allows the dao members to give feedbacks, propose changes, and vote on a sentiment poll.

-• Name: The name must be the same on the forum post and snapshot (Max 10 words)
+Name: The name must be the same on the forum post and snapshot (Around 15 words)

 Summary: Short description of the proposal (1-2 sentences max)